AhmedRady66/QuickNote_Portfolio/README.md

 <h1 align="center">QuickNote</h1>

-QuickNote is a simple and efficient note-taking web application built with Flask.
-It allows users to create, store, and manage personal notes securely.
+<h2 align="center">QuickNote is a simple and efficient note-taking web application built with Flask.
+It allows users to create, store, and manage personal notes securely.</h2>

 ## Table of Contents